fenago/nlp-fundamentals/lab_guides/Lab_7.md

 In this lab, you will be learning about various encoding techniques using which a text can be represented as vector.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All examples are present in `work/nlp-fundamentals/Lesson7` folder.

+You can access lab at `http://<host-ip>/lab/workspaces/lab7_Vector`

 Introduction